jsoverson/shift-interpreter/readme.md

 - This is not a sandbox.
 Modifications of native APIs will persist in the host environment.
 - Edge cases around Symbols not explored.
+- Does not support Class constructors with `super()`.
+These could be supported but I haven't had a reason to work on it yet.

+The following support is deferred until necessary.
+The syntax is not often found in production code due to common practices or transpilation.

+- Does not support with statements.
+- Does not support label statements.
+- Does not support yield expressions.
 - Does not support tagged template strings.
-- Does not support Class constructors with `super()`.
-Could be supported but would need a reason.
-- Does not support with statements
-- Does not support label statements
-- Does not support yield expressions
-- Does not support await expressions
+- Does not support await expressions.

 ## Contributing

 This is a "get stuff done" library.
-It has grown only as limitations have been found in real world usage.
+It has grown as limitations have been found in real world usage.
 Contributions need to reflect real world use cases.
 Improvements to interpreter accuracy that primarily address edge cases will only be considered if they make the codebase more maintainable.

-If you are an ECMAScript specification and interpreter guru, feel free to submit PRs with (skipped) tests that include minimal reproducible cases.
+Are you an ECMAScript specification or interpreter guru and can point out the million ways this fails?
+Feel free to submit issues or PRs with (skipped) tests for minimal reproducible cases.
 They will be included to help future implementers.